Golden Circle

 Geysir – the original geyser

-A favorite stop along the Golden Circle is the highly active Geysir Hot Spring Area with boiling mud pits, exploding geysers and the lively Strokkur which spouts water 30 meters (100 ft) into the air every few minutes.
-The newly opened Geysir Center offers exhibits and informative presentations year round.
+A favourite stop along the Golden Circle is the highly active Geysir Hot Spring Area with boiling mud pits, exploding geysers and the lively Strokkur, which spouts water 30 metres (100 ft) into the air every few minutes.

 The area became active more than 1000 years ago and comprises more than a dozen hot water blow holes.
 Although Geysir is less active these days, it did lend its name to hot springs all over the world.
 It was the first geyser described in a printed source and the first known to modern Europeans.